 Equity shares holders are the real owners of the company.
 If you invest in the stock market then you will have a control over the working of the company.
 You will get the dividend on the shares you are holding and the rate of dividend on these shares depends upon the profits of the company.

 As equity shareholders, you have voting rights and can elect the management of the company.
-Over the long term, you can expect a maximum return on investments in equity shares.
+Over the long term, you can expect a maximum return on investments in equity shares that help you to secure your future.
 As an investments option, investing in equity shares is also perceived to carry a high level of risk.

 Comments your thoughts on investments.
 If you get some insight from this post then kindly share it on social media like facebook, twitter etc.